Bruno Sammartino: Early life

 Bruno Leopoldo Francesco Sammartino was born in Pizzoferrato, Abruzzo, Italy, to Alfonso and Emilia Sammartino on October 6, 1935.
 He was the youngest of seven children, four of whom died during his early childhood.
-When he was four, his father emigrated to Pittsburgh, Pennsylvania.
-During World War II, Pizzoferrato was invaded by troops of the Waffen SS, leading Emilia to hide Sammartino and his siblings in a remote hideout at the top of a nearby mountain called Valla Rocca.
+When he was four, his father immigrated to Pittsburgh, Pennsylvania.
+During World War II, Pizzoferrato was invaded by troops of the Waffen SS, leading Emilia to hide Bruno and his siblings in a remote hideout at the top of a nearby mountain called Valla Rocca.
 During this time, his mother would sneak into their German-occupied town for food and supplies.
 In 1950, she and the children joined her husband in Pittsburgh.

 When the Sammartinos arrived in the U.S., Bruno spoke no English and was sickly from the privations of the war years.
 This made him an easy target for bullies at Schenley High School.
 He turned to weightlifting and wrestling to build himself up.
 His devotion to weightlifting nearly resulted in a berth on the 1956 U.S. Olympic team, which went instead to eventual gold medalist Paul Anderson.

 In 1959, Sammartino set a world record in the bench press with a lift of 565 lb, done without elbow or wrist wraps.
 When he brought the bar down, he did not bounce it off his chest, but set it there for two seconds before attempting the press.
 He trained in wrestling with Rex Peery, the University of Pittsburgh team coach.

 He also became known for performing strongman stunts in the Pittsburgh area, and sportscaster Bob Prince put him on his television show.
 It was there that he was spotted by local professional wrestling promoter Rudy Miller, who recruited the young man into the ring.